composablesys/collabs/docs/src/guide/handling_changes.md

 });
 ```

 Each of our built-in Collabs emits events like these that completely describe how its state changes over time.
 You can find a Collab's event names and types in the API docs for its `on` method (click the `...EventsRecord` type name).
-E.g., here is [CValueMap's `on` method](../api/collabs/classes/CValueMap.html#on).
+E.g., here is [CValueMap's `on` method](../api/collabs/classes/CValueMap.html#on), and here is its [MapEventsRecord](../api/collabs/interfaces/MapEventsRecord.html).

 ## Next Steps